tocco/tocco-docs/devops/openshift/routes.rst

 SSL Certificates
 ----------------

-SSL certificates are issued automatically for route with an appropriate annotation.
+SSL certificates are issued automatically for routes with an appropriate annotation.

 Adding the annotation: